tonyreina/CRISPResso/README.md

 CRISPResso -r1 reads1.fastq.gz -r2 reads2.fastq.gz -a GCTTACACTTGCTTCTGACACAACTGTGTTCACGAGCAACCTCAAACAGACACCATGGTGCATCTGACTCCTGAGGAGAAGAATGCCGTCACCACCCTGTGGGGCAAGGTGAACGTGGATGAAGTTGGTGGTGAGGCCCTGGGCAGGTTGGTATCAAGGTTACAAGA -e GCTTACACTTGCTTCTGACACAACTGTGTTCACGAGCAACCTCAAACAGACACCATGGTGCATCTGACTCCTGTGGAAAAAAACGCCGTCACGACGTTATGGGGCAAGGTGAACGTGGATGAAGTTGGTGGTGAGGCCCTGGGCAGGTTGGTATCAAGGTTACAAGA
 ```

-IMPORTANT: You must input the entire reference amplicon sequence (’Expected HDR Amplicon sequence’ is the reference for the sequenced amplicon, not simply the donor sequence).
+IMPORTANT: You must input the entire reference amplicon sequence (*Expected HDR Amplicon sequence* is the reference for the sequenced amplicon, not simply the donor sequence).
 If only the donor sequence is provided, an error will result

 ## Understanding the parameters of CRISPResso